vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

     `datadog_trace` sink
   * Datadog trace agent can be configured to send traces to any arbitrary endpoint using `apm_config.apm_dd_url` [config key]
-* This change is a pure addition to Vector, there will be no impact on existing feature
+* This change is a pure addition to Vector, there will be no impact on existing Datadog trace agent features

 [config key]: https://github.com/DataDog/datadog-agent/blob/34a5589/pkg/config/apm.go#L61-L87